 And he told them: 'Do this in memory of me', which meant he expected them to be ever celebrating this event, this Sacrament, which is what we do as Catholics.

 People may sometimes question why Catholics always receive Holy Communion, why Catholics believe in the 'Real Presence' - which simply means believing that in the Holy Eucharist Jesus is literally and wholly present—Body and Blood, Soul and Divinity—under the appearances of bread and wine.
 Some people may say: 'Where is it in the Bible?'
 Such people may like to take a look at 1 Corinthians.
 10:16–17, 11:23–29; and John 6:32–71.

-The next FIRST HOLY COMMUNION day is the 19th of May at the 11 am Mass in St Columba's.
+The next FIRST HOLY COMMUNION day at St Columba's is displayed in the calendar below.
 Please click on the link below: